leviadler/picscasa/README.md

 # PicsCasa
-##### a home for your pics

 [PicsCasa](http://www.picscasa.com) is an [Picasa](http://www.picasaweb.google.com) clone.
 It was built by [Levi Adler](http://www.leviadler.com) using Ruby on Rails along with Backbone.js and other jQuery and Javascript features.
-All pages were hand-styled.

 You can visit the live version at [PicsCasa.com](http://www.picscasa.com) - click on the "Demo user" button if you just want to check it out!

 ## Features

-PicsCasa features the core functionality of picasa.
+PicsCasa features the core functionality of Picasa with a much needed facelift.
 Users can:

 * Create Albums
 * Upload pictures